facebook pixel Skip to main content

 Pronouns: She/Her

-Southlake recognizes a smudging ceremony as a holistic cultural health practice used in prayers, offerings, cleansing, and spiritual healing of mind, heart, and body.
+Southlake Health recognizes a smudging ceremony as a holistic cultural health practice used in prayers, offerings, cleansing, and spiritual healing of mind, heart, and body.
 The Ontario Human Rights Code, Canadian Human Rights Act, Canadian Charter of Rights and Freedoms, and the United Nations Declaration of the Rights of Indigenous Peoples include legal protections for the fundamental right of Indigenous peoples to freely practice their religious and spiritual traditions and to be treated equally and with dignity.

-With input and guidance from Indigenous partners and their communities, Southlake has developed a smudging policy to guide this practice within the hospital and cancer center.
+With input and guidance from Indigenous partners and their communities, Southlake Health has developed a smudging policy to guide this practice within the hospital and cancer center.
 If patients or family members would like to hold a smudging ceremony, please connect with the IPN for support.